syncfusion-content/fileformat-docs/FileFormat/Presentation/Working with Slide.md

 ## Converting to image

 You can convert a presentation slide to image with Essential Presentation.
-The below code example converts the first slide of a PowerPoint presentation into image and saves the image to a file.
+The following code example converts the first slide of a PowerPoint presentation into image and saves the image to a file.

 {% highlight c# %}
 [C#]

-//Open a PowerPoint presentation file
+//Opens a PowerPoint presentation file

 IPresentation presentation = Presentation.Open(fileName);

-//Create an instance of ChartToImageConverter and assign it to ChartToImageConverter
+//Creates an instance of ChartToImageConverter and assigns it to ChartToImageConverter

 presentation.ChartToImageConverter = new ChartToImageConverter();

-//Convert the first slide into image
+//Converts the first slide into image

 Image image = presentation.Slides[0].ConvertToImage(Syncfusion.Drawing.ImageType.Metafile);

-//Save the image as file
+//Saves the image as file

 image.Save("slide1.png");

-//Close the presentation instance
+//Closes the presentation instance

 presentation.Close();